samelstob/notes/management-notes/radical_candor/radical_candor.md

-# 2. Get, Give, and Enourage Guidance
+# 2. Get, Give, and Encourage Guidance

 "When you do that thing with your hand, I feel like you're ignoring what I'm telling you.
 I can see I am going to have to be really direct to get through